What We Provide

 During a pandemic, it’s not uncommon for individuals to experience a heightened sense of anxiety, even those who may not have experienced anxiety previously.
 Here are some additional strategies to help deal with unexpected changes and events like COVID-19:

-We hope that you and your wonderful pets stay safe and enjoy these lovely spring days.
+We hope that you and your wonderful pets stay safe and enjoy these lovely Fall days.

-Gouri Krishna, DVM, Patrick Barnes, DVM and the staff at Silver Spring Animal Hospital
+Gouri Krishna, DVM, Patrick Barnes, DVM, Dr. Sandra Laden and the staff at Silver Spring Animal Hospital

 Learn more about our services.